Mpox (formerly Monkeypox)

 Signs and Symptoms

 Mpox can present no or minimal symptoms.
 If symptoms do appear, they usually begin 7-14 days after exposure but can be as short as 5 days or as long as 21 days.
-A person with Mpox may be infectious from the onset of symptoms until all scabs have fallen off, leaving intact skin underneath.
+A person with mpox can be infectious from the start of their symptoms until all scabs have fallen off, leaving new skin underneath.
 Skin lesions may take up to four weeks to disappear after the appearance of the first symptoms.

 Content warning: click to show images of symptoms

-The Mpox rash usually begins within 1 to 3 days of a fever, headaches and body pain.
-The rash typically appears on the face and then spreads to the limbs and other body parts.
+The mpox rash may occur on any body part and usually begins within 1 to 3 days of fever, headaches and body pain.

-Some people will only have a rash on the genitals, anus and surrounding areas, but Mpox can appear anywhere on the
+Some people will only have a rash on the genitals, anus and surrounding areas, but mpox sores can appear on and spread to anywhere on the

 • face